ThreatHuntingProject/ThreatHunting/index.md

 ## Getting Started

-The core of this repository are the techniques in the [hunts]({{ site.github.repository_url }}/blob/master/hunts) directory.
-Each technique gets its own file, which contains a brief summary the what the technique is good for, what data it requires and any other important highlights.
-Each file also contains references (usually in the form of links) to sources that describe the technique more fully.
+The core of this repository is the list of published hunting procedures, which you will find on the sidebar.
+You can either browse the full list, or if you have a specific hunting objective in mind, you can view that list indexed by goals.
+Likewise, if you don't know what to hunt for but you have some data, consult the data index to see what you might be able to find with it.

-In general, the expectation is that you may use the files in this collection to identify specific hunting techniques that are of interest to you, then follow the included references to read more and actually learn how to do it.
+In general, the expectation is that you may use the procedures in this collection to identify specific hunting techniques that are of interest to you, then follow the included references to read more and actually learn how to perform those hunts.

 ## License